A Brief Biography

 What began as a personal odyssey turned into what she terms her 'unplanned' five-year career in sailing.
 The odyssey was an unsponsored and unsung solo voyage across the Atlantic, during which she read, listened to music and tried her hand at writing.
 Soon after, Clare was offered sponsorship to take part in the Round Britain Race with Eve Bonham.
 This was followed by the Azores and Back Singlehanded Race, the Observer Singlehanded Transatlantic Race, and, with a crew of eleven, the Whitbread Round the World Race.
 It was after writing three works of non-fiction about her adventures, Come Hell or High Water (1977), Come Wind or Weather (1978), and The Commanding Sea (1981) that Clare took the leap into fiction.

 In 1977 she married Jaques Redon with whom she had a son, Tom, in 1978.

 She is an MBE, a Fellow of University College London, and an Honorary Fellow of UMIST.
 She has served as Chairman of the Society of Authors(1997-99) and Chairman of the Advisory Committee on Public Lending Right (2000-03).

-For the past twenty years she has been commited to the charity Action for ME, of which she is President, a trustee and member of the Council of Management.
+For the past thirty years she has been commited to the charity Action for ME, of which she is President.
 She herself has had ME (also known as Post Viral Fatigue Syndrome or Chronic Fatigue Syndrome) for many years.

 Clare Francis lives in London and the Isle of Wight, and loves opera and walking.